Analysis | Trump also refuses to admit he lost the fight against the coronavirus

 The next administration will be that of President-elect Joe Biden, as Trump and everyone else residing in the realm of reality understands.
 All week, Trump’s been energizing his base and soliciting contributions by pretending the question isn’t settled.
 It is.

-But this wasn’t the most significant effort to deny the reality of a significant loss which Trump undertook during the event.
-Instead, he continued to try to assure the public that all was well with the fight against the coronavirus itself, rejecting the idea that the country faced any sort of significant problem at the moment, which it very much does.
+But this wasn’t the most significant effort by Trump during the event to deny the reality of a significant loss.
+He also continued to try to assure the public that all was well with the fight against the coronavirus, rejecting the idea that the country now faces any significant problem, which it very much does.

-The event was predicated on conveying information about the development of a vaccine to combat the virus, something which Trump continued to insist — as he had before the election — is imminent.
+The event was predicated on conveying information about the development of a vaccine to combat the virus, a vaccine that Trump continued to insist — as he had before the election — is imminent.

-“By giving the vaccine to high-risk individuals right away we’ll dramatically reduce hospitalizations and deaths,” he said, noting that the elderly and medical workers would be the first to receive it.
+“By giving the vaccine to high-risk individuals right away, we’ll dramatically reduce hospitalizations and deaths,” he said, noting that the elderly and medical workers would be the first to receive it.
 Then he tried to play down the state of the pandemic at the moment.

 “Case levels are high, but a lot of the case levels are high because of the fact that we have the best testing program anywhere in the world,” he said.
-“We’ve developed the most and the best tests and we test far more than any other country.
+“We’ve developed the most and the best tests, and we test far more than any other country.
 So it shows obviously more cases.”

 This is false for a variety of reasons.
-The most obvious is that the current surge in new cases, leading to one in every 350 Americans contracting the virus in the past week, is solely a function of more testing.
+The most obvious misstatement is that the current surge in new cases, leading to 1 in every 350 Americans contracting the virus in the past week, is solely a function of more testing.
 In reality, the number of new cases during this surge (which began around Sept.
 12) has easily outpaced the increase in the number of tests being conducted.
 The rate at which tests are coming back positive is more than 9 percent at the moment, twice what it was a month ago.

 It’s also important to remember that the United States has conducted so many tests because we’ve had to.
-Countries like South Korea effectively contained the virus, and therefore didn’t have to keep testing hundreds of thousands of people a week.
-There simply wasn’t enough virus to need to do so.
-It’s our failure to contain the virus which necessitates our broad deployment of testing.
+Countries like South Korea effectively contained the virus and therefore didn’t have to keep testing hundreds of thousands of people a week.
+It’s our failure to contain the virus that necessitates a broad deployment of testing.

 More alarmingly, the number of people currently hospitalized with covid-19, the disease caused by the virus, is the highest on record, according to data from the COVID Tracking Project.
 That figure isn’t affected by more tests; it’s driven by actual sickness.
 So is the number of deaths, which is also up.